Call (303) 775-3221 Free Estimate

 Permits and inspections

-Any panel replacement, service upgrade, or panel relocation requires an electrical permit through Jefferson County and a final inspection before CORE restores your service.
-We handle all of that.
+Any panel replacement, service upgrade, or panel relocation requires an electrical permit through Jefferson County and a final inspection before your utility restores service.
+We handle all of it.

 Insurance and Your Panel